Procal Electronics India Ltd.

 Report on Other Legal and Regulatory Requirements

-1. As required by Section 143 (3) of the Act based on our audit we report that:
+1. As required by section 143 (3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a. we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit.

-c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equity and the Statement of Cash Flowsdealt with by thisReport are inagreement with the relevant books of account.
+c. the Balance Sheet the Statement of Profit and Loss including the statement ofconsolidated Other Comprehensive income the Cash Flow Statement and statement of changesin Equity dealt with by this Report are in agreement with the books of account.

-e) On the basis of the written representations received from the directors as on March31 2020taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2021 from being appointedas a director in terms of Section 164 (2) of the Act.
+e.
+On the basis of written representations received from the directors of the holdingcompany as on March 31 2021 taken on record by the Board of Directors of the company noneof the directors of the company is disqualified as on March 31 2021 from being appointedas a director in terms of Section 164 (2) of the Act.

 g.
-With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 asamended in our opinion and to the best of our information and according to the explanations given to us:
+With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
 The Company has disclosed the impact of pending litigations on its financialposition in its financial statements.